necyberteam/qa-bot/publishing.md

 ## Release Process

 Our release process is designed to work with our existing CDN infrastructure and includes release candidate testing for integration with dependent repositories (like access-ci-ui).
+The process allows for testing integration BEFORE opening a PR to ensure end-to-end functionality.

 ### 1. Feature Development (Including Release Candidate Version)